Cambridge Healthtech Institute’s 13th Annual

 8:15 Session Break

-Aaron Fleishman, Director, Market Development and Expansion, BBK Worldwide
+Aaron Fleishman, Director, Market Development, BBK Worldwide

 9:10 “Patients didn’t join my trial.”
 We asked 4,000 patients why

 Finding the right patients at the right time requires a deep understanding of the patient experience.
 This presentation will share results of a groundbreaking survey examining motivations for and barriers to participation

 in research, and dive into what these findings mean for your recruitment strategies.